polkadot-developers/docs-sandbox/source/docs/main-docs/05-design/evm-pallet.md

 For more information on the FRAME EVM, see [FRAME EVM pallet reference](https://docs.rs/pallet_evm/).

-To download Frontier, go to https://github.com/paritytech/frontier.
+To use the Frontier node template, go to https://github.com/paritytech/frontier/tree/master/template.

 The Substrate runtime works alongside the [Ethereum pallet](https://docs.rs/pallet-ethereum) and the [Dynamic Fee pallet](https://docs.rs/pallet-dynamic-fee) to enable the creation of runtimes capable of fully emulating Ethereum block production and transaction processing.